artificialmindgames/psychological-jujitsu/README.md

 A single game server will only ever expect a player bot to play one game at a time.

 Note that the history of the match is provided in the request so that bots can be stateless and still use previous information to influence strategy.

-The points information is redundant, but is provided for convenience to the player bot.
+Some information in the game request message is redundant, but is provided for convenience so that a valid starter bot can be as simple as possible.